- A Checklist for New Exchange Visitors

 - Enter the U.S. within 30 days prior to the start date indicated in item 3 of your DS-2019.
 If unable to enter the U.S. within those 30 days, contact your sponsoring department to request an amended DS-2019 and enter using the new form.

 - Within the first week of your arrival, visit the International Center in 52/E-32 so that your arrival on campus can be reported to the government as required by law.
 Email us at email@example.com to schedule a check-in appointment.
 Bring your passport, DS-2019, your social security card (if applicable), your U.S. residence address, U.S. phone number and emergency contact information.

-- Purchase mandatory health insurance by calling Wells Fargo Insurance Services at 800-853-5899.
+- Purchase mandatory health insurance by calling USI Student Insurance Services at 800-853-5899.
 The cost is approximately $90 per month for each visitor on a J-1 visa and each accompanying dependent on a J-2 visa.

 The Exchange Visitor Program